 “Spell Bound” – This is the name I chose for the speckled compliment to the Garden Party of which my David is the host.
 I LOVE this colour way with it’s rich tones of blue and red purples and the occasional tap of pink to set it off.

 “Moon Mist” – Customers inspire some of my favourite colour ways and this is one of those inspirations.
 I have since discovered the ice cream that this colour way is named for.
 It’s not to shabby either :).

 “Hot Socks” – Bold and fabulous this hot pink with flecks of hotter pink randomly set in the tonal skein is a pink to behold.
-Complimented with a pure speckle “When Sparks Fly” is a combo to play over and over with.
 Every time I dye this colour way, I smile.
-I can’t imagine a happier colour combination.
+I can’t imagine a happier colour way.

 “One Hundred and One” – It doesn’t take a lot to know the inspiration for this neutral speckle.
 It can add that last bit of yum to any project you are working on without worrying if it will match.
 A classic black and natural!